p4xxus/bittorrent-rust/README.md

 This project started out on codecrafters: [link to the challenge](https://app.codecrafters.io/courses/bittorrent/introduction)

+# this description is outdated.
+I've built a ui for this you can use via `cargo r` but have not added documentation yet

 # a BitTorrent implementation in Rust

 I somehow found pretty big interest in peer-to-peer communication.
 I found a challenge where you implement BitTorrent by yourself from scratch on a pretty cool coding website (see above).
 Now I completed the main part (it's only partial on their website) and want to implement the rest of the [protocol](https://bittorrent.org/beps/bep_0003.html) (no extensions).